Cara Delevingne Shows Some Love For St. Vincent

 Cara Delevingne shared an Instagram video of her girlfriend, Annie Clark — best known by her stage name, St. Vincent — and it's giving us all the feels.
 The model and actress captioned the post with a simple heart-eye emoji and tagged Clark.

-In the video, Delevingne is standing front-and-centre, watching Clark perform at Le Poisson Rouge in New York City.
+In the video, Delevingne is standing front-and-center, watching Clark perform at Le Poisson Rouge in New York City.

 You might also note that Clark also wearing a very peculiar piece of clothing.